fietec/homeplay/README.md

-# homeplay
+# homeplay.py

-A simple `Flask` server for sharing media control over the home network.
+A simple python http server for allowing media control via the home network.

-**Warning**: There currently is an error where the program terminates at random times because of
-> COM method call without VTable

-This is due to be fixed in the near future.

 ## How to use
 I have no idea how python's fancy build systems work (maybe i am also refusing to learn them).
 I created a `requirements.txt`, please just figure out how get everything to work :/.